Tennis on television

+Tennis on television contains the current status and historical evolution of the television broadcasting of the sport of Tennis.

 Grand Slam events

 Eurosport has the exclusive UK rights to the French Open until 2026, having had them exclusively since 2022.
 Prior to this, they had shared the rights with ITV Sport. where the bulk of the daily coverage had broadcast on ITV4 although both singles finals plus other weekend matches were aired on ITV.
 John Inverdale hosted the coverage.
 Commentators include Jim Courier, Amélie Mauresmo, Sam Smith, Mark Petchey, Nick Mullins and Fabrice Santoro.

 Studio presentation for the French Open on Eurosport is hosted by Annabel Croft with the segment Hawk-Eye presented by former British Number 2 Jason Goodall.
 (Goodall was briefly ranked ahead of Chris Bailey, Nick Brown, Andrew Castle, Nick Fulwood, Mark Petchey, and James Turner, in May 1989).

 BBC Sport holds the rights to broadcast the Wimbledon Tennis Championships and the Queen's Club Championships live on its television platforms.
 The Wimbledon contract has been held by the BBC since 1927 and the current contract lasts until 2024 making it the longest such contract in the world.
 The BBC produce over 900 hours of footage that is distributed to broadcasters in 159 different countries.
 BBC Wimbledon coverage is presented by former British number one and 1976 French Open Champion Sue Barker.
 Matches are broadcast live on BBC One, BBC Two, the Red Button, or Online via the BBC Sport website.
 Highlights are also shown on the long-running Today at Wimbledon, presented by Clare Balding, who replaced John Inverdale in 2015.
 The same year, the programme was renamed "Wimbledon 2day", with a new lighthearted magazine format, but after only one year, the format has been abandoned for 2016.

 ESPN took full control of televising the US Open in 2015.
 When taking over, ESPN ended 47 years of coverage produced and aired by CBS.
 ESPN uses ESPN and ESPN2 for broadcasts, while putting outer court coverage on ESPN+.
 In the UK, Sky Sports had shown the event from 1991 until 2015 but decided not to renew its contract to broadcast this event and the rights later went to Amazon Prime.
 Sky decided to return to tennis in 2023 when it regained the rights to the event.
 This bid was successful and Sky will now show the tournament until 2027.